Hi-Media/reST-test/doc/Chap4-3DSecureIntegration.rst

 ------------------------

 3-D Secure History
-  In early 2001, VISA introduced a security protocol called 3-D Secure to improve online transaction performance and to accelerate the growth of electronic commerce through increased consumer confidence.
+  In early 2001, VISA introduced a security protocol called :term:`3-D Secure`to improve online transaction performance and to accelerate the growth of electronic commerce through increased consumer confidence.

 Objective of 3-D secure